Bloom-host/BloomDocs/docs/using_the_panel/split-server.md

 ![split](../../static/imgs/using_the_panel/split_server/3.png)

 :::important
-The server list sorts servers by alphabetical order, you can rename your servers using numbers like this to arrange them: `1.
+The server list sorts servers by alphabetical order, you can rename your servers using numbers to arrange them.
+Here is an example: `1.
 Proxy` `2.
 Lobby`.
 You can rename servers in the settings tab.
 :::

 ## Split Server options